Changing and Unchanging Things

 Hiroya Miura – Sharaku Unframed, a micro opera WORLD PREMIERE

-To open our season we dive into Japanese culture and its intersection with western classical music with Sharaku Unframed, a micro-opera by Hiroya Miura featuring virtuoso shamisen player Hidejiro Honjoh.
-The work explores the mysteries surrounding 18th Century Japanese woodblock artist Toshusai Sharaku.
-A new chamber work from Karen Tanaka is inspired by the Asian Art Museum's Changing and Unchanging Things exhibit--about Noguchi and Hasegawa, two artists who explored intersections of Japanese and Western visual art.
+To open our 27th season we dive into Japanese culture and its intersection with Western classical music with Sharaku Unframed, a micro-opera by Hiroya Miura exploring the mysteries surrounding 18th Century woodblock artist Toshusai Sharaku.
+A new chamber work from Karen Tanaka is inspired by the Asian Art Museum's current exhibit Changing and Unchanging Things: Noguchi and Hasegawa in Postwar Japan, about two artists who explored intersections of Japanese and Western visual art.
 This is paired with music of Debussy, famously inclined toward Japanese music.

 Stacey Pelinka, flute